-The elegant main town of Mudgee is on the banks of meandering Cudgegong River and about 3.5 hours’ drive northwest of Sydney.
-The rich pastoral history and colonial gold rush west of the Blue Mountains is reflected in the tree-lined heritage streetscapes, perfect for walking and cycling.
+The elegant town of Mudgee is on the banks of the meandering Cudgegong River, a 3h 30min drive northwest of Sydney, via the Blue Mountains.
+The area’s rich pastoral history and colonial gold rush era is reflected in the tree-lined heritage streetscapes, perfect for walking and cycling.

-A short drive north is picturesque Gulgong, a colonial goldmining town where there are about 130 heritage-listed buildings including Australia’s oldest operating opera house.
-A scenic drive southeast of Mudgee is enchanting Rylstone, the gateway to the World Heritage-listed Wollemi National Park.
+A short drive north is Gulgong, a colonial goldmining town that’s home to about 130 heritage-listed buildings, including Australia’s oldest operating opera house.
+A scenic drive southeast of Mudgee is delightful Rylstone, the gateway to the World Heritage-listed Wollemi National Park.

-This spectacular natural beauty is home to the dinosaur tree, the nickname for the Wollemi pine - its evolutionary lineage dates back at least 90 million years.
-A short drive south of Rylstone is delightful Kandos, a gateway to the second-largest canyon in the world, the breathtaking Capertee Valley.
+This spectacular natural beauty is home to the rare and endangered Wollemi pine, nicknamed the dinosaur tree because its prehistoric lineage.
+A short drive south of Rylstone is Kandos, a gateway to the second-largest canyon in the world, the breathtaking Capertee Valley.

-Winemaking in the region dates back to the 1850s.
-The temperate climate allows for the slow ripening of grapes, producing wines of intensity, depth and flavour.
-Some of the premium brands include Lowe Wines, , Huntington Estate, Logan and Robert Oatley Vineyards.
+Winemaking in the region dates back to the 1850s, with the temperate climate allowing for the slow ripening of grapes, producing robust wines.
+Some of Mudgee’s wineries include Lowe Wines, Robert Stein Winery, Huntington Estate, Logan and Robert Oatley Vineyards.

-You’ll find plenty of other wonderful things to do and see, from kayaking at pretty Dunns Swamp on the edge of Wollemi to stargazing at the Mudgee Observatory and watching a glorious sunrise above the vineyards in a hot-air balloon.
-Accommodation options in the region suit various budgets.
+There’s plenty of other wonderful things to do in the Mudgee region, from kayaking at Dunns Swamp on the edge of Wollemi to stargazing at the Mudgee Observatory and watching a sunrise above the vineyards in a Balloon Aloft hot-air balloon.
+Accommodation options suit various budgets.